 The \$145,011 of costs incurred in connection with the issuance of the revolving credit facility were capitalized and are being amortized to interest expense on a straight-line basis over three years based on the contractual term of the Agreement.
-As of December 31, 2018, the outstanding balance on the line of credit was \$2,122,221 and the unamortized portion of debt issuance cost related to the Credit Agreement was \$112,786 and is included as a reduction to the revolving line of credit in the accompanying Consolidated Balance Sheet.
+As ofDecember 31, 2019 and 2018, the outstanding balance on the line of credit was \$2,452,330 and \$2,122,221, respectively.
+The unamortized portion of debt issuance cost related to the Credit Agreement was\$49,946 and \$112,786, respectively and is included as a reduction to the revolving line of credit in the accompanying Consolidated Balance Sheets.

-Note 10 - Commitments and contingencies
+Note 11 - Commitments and contingencies